 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Microtiter Plate: Break apart strips, coated with human resistin antibody.
+- One 96-Well Plate: Pre-coated with anti-human resistin antibody.

 - TMB Substrate.

-The minimum sensitivity detection limit of human resistin using current resistin ELISA kit was approximately 0.012 ng/ml.
-The dynamic range for this assay is 0.02 – 1.0 ng/ml.
+The minimum sensitivity detection limit of resistin (RETN) using current human resistin ELISA kit was approximately 18.75 pg/ml.
+The dynamic range for this assay is 31.25 – 2000 pg/ml.